huizezhang-sherry/ferrn/README.md

 #> [1] 0.9136095
 ```

-Trace plot for viewing the optimisation progression with botanical
+The trace plot can be used to view the optimisation progression:
-palette:

 ``` r
 holes_1d_better %>%